Galser/kitchen-ec2/README.md

  ==> amazon-ebs: Force Deregister flag found, skipping prevalidating AMI Name
      amazon-ebs: Found Image ID: ami-050a22b7e0cf85dd0
  ```
- Succesfull build should end up in the lines like in the example below :
+ Successful build should end up in the lines like in the example below :
  ```
   Build 'amazon-ebs' finished.